 Age of Heroes on the Corsic Ocean

 On the Corsic Ocean and parts of the Ocean Belt, the Age of Heroes card deck enjoys some popularity as well, though barely anyone there plays 'Age of Heroes' or 'Commanding Conquerors'.
 The game 'Admirals', which is centered around building, hiding, and destroying fleets, represented by pairs, triplets, and quadruplets, enjoys its greatest popularity here and is in fact said to have originated with one of the Great Pirate Houses of the Corsic Ocean.
 You will be hard pressed to find any port where people aren't playing 'Admirals' in every bar that actually has tables inside.
 Still, almost all decks used on the Corsic Ocean are second hand at best.
-There are only one or two actual printing presses left on the Seventeen Yonder Islands with the exception of Rimcity, the outpost of the high technocrats of Borealis perhaps, but no Age of Heroes decks are being printed there.
-The Steel Nomads, traders that regularly crossed the Iron Belt despite the arduous journey, regularly stocked up on decks, always finding buyers among the Seventeen Yonder Islands and the smaller isles hidden between them.
+There are only one or two actual printing presses on the Seventeen Yonder Islands that print Age of Heroes decks, and since the market is already well-established in the Great Land, few feel the need to compete with big league publishers like Command Tower Entertainment.
+The Steel Nomads, traders that regularly crossed the Iron Belt despite the arduous journey, regularly stock up on decks, always finding buyers among the Seventeen Yonder Islands and the smaller isles hidden between them.

 Age of Heroes in the Yamato Kingdom